AdobeDocs/document-services/src/pages/apis/sign-api.md

 ### OEM implementation made easy.

-Add e-signatures as a feature or service within your own application and deliver an all-digital experience in days -- not weeks or months.
+Add e-signatures as a feature or service within your own application and deliver an all-digital signing experience in days -- not weeks or months.
 Acrobat Sign APIs give you the flexibility to integrate the experience for maximum control and customization.

 - [Learn more](https://adobe.lookbookhq.com/adobesignpartnerpgm/buildtestdeliver)